codeforamerica/ohana-api/INSTALL.md

 You can also translate the text by copying and pasting the contents of `en.yml` into a new locale for your language.
 Find out how in the [Rails Internationalization Guide](http://guides.rubyonrails.org/i18n.html).

-### Install the dependencies and populate the database with sample data:

-    script/bootstrap

-_Note: Installation and preparation can take several minutes to complete!_

 ### Run the app